huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Step 5: For each property, click **Edit** and give it a **Name** or **Label**.
 Review the other options for the property, which may include the following:

 - **Priority sorting** means that this property will be used as default sorting criterion in the Library.
-- **Generated ID** in the title property means that Uwazi will assign an automatically generated unique ID code as the title of the entity.
+- **Generated ID** in the Title property means that Uwazi will assign an automatically generated unique ID code as the title of the entity.
 - **Select list**: For Select and Multi Select properties, you must choose which **Thesaurus** will be used for this property.
 - **Hide label** means that this property will be displayed without its name or label.
 - **Required property** will prevent the entity from being saved if this property isn’t filled in.